tarunwadhwa13/Classified-ads-48/README.md

 MongoDB using the official MongoDB Node Driver

+## Client data

+Mostly Geodata or data to derive tags from are hosted temporarily [here](https://github.com/bacloud14/Classified-ads-xx-data)

 ## Style

 It is inteded to be clean, fast and paper/newspaper looking style and layout.